imonthercks/pintwood-derby/content/homepage/opener.md

 **Build Your Dream Car:** Let your creativity run wild as you design and build your Pinewood Derby car to compete in the Stock or Outlaw Class.
 Remember, there are also prizes for the most creative designs.

-**Race Day:** Bring your car to check-in between 3PM and 5PM on race day and then get ready for the main event starting at 7PM.
+**Race Day:** Bring your car to check-in at 6PM and then get ready for the main event starting at 7PM.

 **Celebrate:** Win or lose, join us for the awards ceremony, delicious food and the great feeling of knowing you're supporting a great cause!